hfend/sos-evolution-slr-downloadables/README.md

-# sos-evolution-slr-downloadables
+# SLR on Systems-of-systems Evolution

-Downloadables from a Systematic Literature Review (SLR) on Systems-of-systems Evolution
+This repository contains downloadable lists of studies identified through a **Systematic Literature Review (SLR) on Systems-of-systems Evolution**.